Spouted Strainer, Walbrook Valley

 Health and Safety

 This is a Museum Quality Replica made using the tools and techniques that would have been used during the Roman era.
 As this is an unglazed pot with a porous surface it will absorb some of the flavours during use, which does add to the flavour of future dishes.
 However, it does also mean that this pot does not meet modern Health and Safety standards and therefore we do not advise that it is used.
-When the Romans used these pots they would probably have cleaned them with water and then applied sufficient heat to the pot to ensure that all bacteria was killed.
-Heating to over 70°C for at least 10 minutes would have killed most disease causing bacteria and temperatures of 100°C would do even more.
+When the Romans used these pots, they would probably have cleaned them with water and then applied sufficient heat to the pot to ensure that all bacteria were killed.
+Heating to over 70°C for at least 10 minutes would have killed most disease-causing bacteria, and temperatures of 100°C would do even more.

 Postage